chrisnorman7/rumour/rumour_editor/README.md

 - ⭕ Add multiple quests.
 - ⭕ Each quest has multiple stages.
 Events in the game set these on the player.
 - ☑ Configurable player stats.
-- ⭕ A commands framework which allows events to be created without code.
+- ☑ A commands framework which allows events to be created without code.
 - ☑ In game objects which can be placed in rooms.
-- ⭕ Each game object can have commands assigned to it.
+- ☑ Each game object can have commands assigned to it.
 - ⭕ Commands can have conditional execution.
-- ⭕ Game objects can be teachers.
 - ⭕ Skills framework, allowing players to train in configurable skills.
+- ⭕ Game objects can be teachers of skills.
 - ⭕ Objects which players can have in their inventory.
 - ⭕ Configurable clothing positions for players.
 - ⭕ Clothing which can be equipped by players.